SomeWeekendReading/someweekendreading.github.io/_posts/2024-06-28-biden-trump-debate.md

 Look, I didn't watch it.

+I took a long hot bath and went to bed.

 I've had it up to _here_ with Trump's lies, dishonesty, sociopathy, narcissism, and neo-Nazism.
 Biden wasn't my first choice last time around, either (nor my second, but he's what the system produced).
 And he's been a reasonably effective president,